Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 Lazy loading means that the page is still rendered gradually while the user is looking at the content and discovers more and more of it.
 Thus, some of the images aren’t loaded until you scroll down to a particular point.

-This saves the system from unneeded resources usage and cuts down the initial page load time and initial page weight.
-It actually improves the performance but you’d save only a fraction of loading time.
+This saves the system from unneeded resource usage and cuts down the initial page load time and initial page weight.
+It improves the performance but you’d save only a fraction of loading time.

 Moreover, if you create pages that are full of picture content, lazy loading can then even slow down your website.